spdk/spdk/doc/bdev.md

 command line tool for sending RPC commands located at `scripts/rpc.py`.
 User can list available commands by running this script with `-h` or `--help` flag.
-Additionally user can retrieve currently supported set of RPC commands directly from SPDK application by running `scripts/rpc.py get_rpc_methods`.
+Additionally user can retrieve currently supported set of RPC commands directly from SPDK application by running `scripts/rpc.py rpc_get_methods`.
 Detailed help for each command can be displayed by adding `-h` flag as a command parameter.